Last updated on November 1st, 2022 at 08:18 am

 Roku player or Roku TV allows to stream audio and video from the internet.
-For this to work, you Should Connect Roku Device to internet.
-On all latest Roku streaming devices, you can connect wirelessly, and on also hard wired on compatible devices.
+For this to work, you should connect Roku Device to your internet or Wi-Fi home network in order to start streaming.
+This Local Geeks Help will tech you how to connect your Roku player to your Internet or Wi-Fi.
+On all latest Roku streaming devices, you can connect wirelessly and on also hard wired on compatible devices.

 Connect Roku Device To Internet Wireless vs. Wired